aaronamran/IT-Certifications-Study-Notes/oracle/oci-foundations.md

 ## Practice Exam
+- In the OCI Object Storage service, which storage tier is designed for rarely or seldom accessed data that can be restored within hours?
+Archive Storage
+- What does Auto-Tiering mean in OCI Object Storage?
+It moves data to lower-cost tiers based on access patterns
+- In OCI Networking, what is the role of a Dynamic Routing Gateway (DRG)?
+To provide a path for traffic between a VCN and an on-prem network or another VCN
-- Which is NOT a component of an IAM policy statement in OCI?
-Encryption
+- Which is NOT a type of OCI Compute instance?
+Nano instances
-- Why is it important to choose an OCI Region close to your users?
-To minimise latency and improve application performance
 - Which protocol is used by the OCI File Storage service for file access?
 NFS (Network File System)
-- In the OCI Object Storage service, which storage tier is designed for rarely or seldom accessed data that can be restored within hours?
-One Zone-Infrequent Access
+- In OCI, what is the main difference between a Load Balancer and a Network Load Balancer?
+A Load Balancer works at the application (layer 7), whereas a Network Load Balancer works at the transport layer (layer 4)
+- In OCI, which component of an IAM policy statement defines the user or group the policy applies to?
+Principal
+- What is the main benefit of using OCI Security Zones for resource management?
+Enforcing best practice security configurations
+- Which security feature prevents users from making risky or non-compliant changes to OCI resources?
+OCI Security Zones
-- Which is a key difference between Security Lists and Network Security Groups in OCI?
+- In OCI, which component is responsible for controlling traffic between subnets within a VCN?
+Security Lists
+- Which OCI service continuously monitors your cloud resources and configurations to detect, assess, and remediate security risks?
+Cloud Guard
+- In the OCI Compute service, which feature enables users to migrate running instances between different physical servers?
+Live Migration
+- What is the main advantage of vertical scaling in the OCI Compute service?
+Enhanced performance with more OCPUs and memory
+- What is the primary function of a Route Table in OCI Networking Service?
+To define rules to route traffic from subnets to destinations outside the VCN
+- In the OCI Block Volume service, which feature enables you to increase the size of a block volume without any downtime?
+Online Resizing
 - Which data transfer type is generally free of charge in OCI?
 Ingress data transfer
-- Which security feature prevents users from making risky or non-compliant changes to OCI resources?
-OCI Security Zones
+- Wnich type of OCI networking gateway allows access to Oracle services within the same region without traversing the public internet?
+Service Gateway
+- Which statement about compartments in the OCI is NOT true?
+Compartments provide a way to store and manage encryption keys and secrets
+- Which type of scaling is achieved by adding or removing instances within an instance pool in OCI Compute?
+Horizontal scaling
+- Which statement best describes Autoscaling for OCI Compute?
+Autoscaling automatically adjusts the number of running instances based on defined metrics
+- How does OCI's Bring Your Own License feature help customers save on costs?
+By allowing customers to use existing software licenses in OCI
+- What is the primary goal of distributing resources across multiple availability domains in OCI?
+To improve fault tolerance and high availability
+- What is the term used to describe the combination of an instance's shape, base image, and metadata in the OCI Compute service?
+Instance Configuration
+- Which is NOT a component of an IAM policy statement in OCI?
+Encryption
+- What type of storage is associated with instances in the OCI Compute service?
+Block Storage
+- Which OCI offering allows you to run cloud services in your own data center while maintaining regulatory compliance?
+OCI Dedicated Region
+- Which is a key difference between Security Lists and Network Security Groups in OCI?
+Security Lists apply to subnets, whereas Network Security Groups apply to individual instance VNICs
+- In the OCI shared security responsibility model, who is responsible for securing the customer's data, apps and access control?
+The customer
 - What is the primary purpose of setting up budgets in OCI?
-To automatically pause OCI services when spending reaches a certain threshold
+To monitor and control spending on OCI services
+- Which OCI service is designed to protect your web apps from various types of malicious attacks such as SQLi and XSS?
+WAF
+- Which is a key function of a Route Table in a VCN?
+To direct network traffic to the correct destination
+- Which tool in OCI allows you to visualise and analyse your cloud usage and spending patterns over time?
+Cost Analyis
+- What is the function of a Dynamic Group in OCI IAM?
+A group that allows policies to be assigned to compute instances and other OCI resources, instead of users
+- Which type of load balancing policy is supported by OCI Load Balancer?
+Weighted Round Robin
-- Which is NOT a type of OCI Compute Instance?
-Nano instances
+- Which is a key characteristic of an OCI Block Volume?
+It is automatically replicated within an availability domain for high durability
+- Which attribute can be customised when creating an OCI Compute flexible shape instance?
+Number of OCPUs and amount of memory
 - What is the primary function of the Auto-Tiering feature in the OCI Object Storage service?
 Reducing storage costs by automatically moving objects between Standard and Infrequent Access tiers
 - Which OCI service is not designed for use with multiple cloud providers?
 Oracle Roving Edge Infrastructure
-- In the OCI Block Volume service, which feature enables you to increase the size of a block volume without any downtime?
-Dynamic Volume Resizing
-- In OCI, what is the main difference between a Load Balancer and a Network Load Balancer?
-A Load Balancer works at the application layer (layer 7), whereas a Network Load Balancer works at the transport layer (layer 4)
-- Which type of the load balancing policy is supported by the OCI Load Balancer?
-Weighted Round Robin
-- In OCI, which component is responsible for controlling traffic between subnets within a VCN?
-Route Tables
-- What is the main advantage of vertical scaling in the OCI Compute service?
-Enhanced performance with more OCPUs and memory
--
+- Why is it important to choose an OCI Region close to your users?
+To minimise latency and improve application performance
+- How are compartment quotas applied in OCI?
+On a per-compartment basis